collective/buildout.python/docs/INSTALL.rst

   $ /usr/bin/python bootstrap.py

-It uses buildout 1.4.4, everything after that is currently unsupported.

 Run buildout like this afterwards::

   $ ./bin/buildout

-Now you can use the Python executables in ``python-2.4/bin/python2.4``, etc.
+Now you can use the Python executables in ``python-2.7/bin/python2.7``, etc.